zak-45/WLEDVideoSync/README.md

                 'area' --> see SCREENAREA
             To cast a specific window content:
-                'win=xxxxxxxxx'  where xxxxxx should be for Win the window title and for Linux window ID/or window title To cast from a 'queue':
+                'win=xxxxxxxxx'  where xxxxxx should be for Win the window title and for Linux window ID/or window title To cast from a 'SharedList':
-                select 'queue', this will open a preview window with default image and waiting to receive images from other processes (e.g: text animation ...)
+                select 'SharedList', this will open a preview window with default image and waiting to receive images from other processes (e.g: mobile / coldtype / text animation ...)
         Preview: True or False, if True a cast preview window will be displayed
         Format: 'gdigrab' for Win and 'x11grab' for Linux when want to cast Window/Desktop using av methode
         Codec: PyAV codec used, let it to 'libx264rgb' for now